“The real voyage of discovery consists not in seeking new landscapes,

 There is often a gap between University knowledge and practice.
 We all know how this goes.
 It's like in work-places where the bosses are detached from the employees in the field.
 It's a similar conundrum.
 After communicating with folks who raise and photograph butterflies, and utilizing social media to sound the alarm, they got their answers.

-Within months of reaching out to the butterfly garden community, lepidopterists discovered the host plant for our new butterfly.
+Within months of reaching out to the butterfly garden community, university lepidopterists discovered the host plant for our new butterfly.
 Gardeners quickly answered the questions, spotted the new butterfly and located the caterpillars in their own back-yards.
 They host on a tree commonly called "shaggy bark", nerd word Lysiloma sabicu.
 It's a non-native, but it is what the butterfly uses in the islands, and in south Florida too.

 I was working at a butterfly house when this all went down, which was great because I had fast access to the host plant for our new friend.
 Since the plant can get VERY big, I kept mine in a container.
 To this day, they regularly visit my landscape.
 I am able to enjoy them and photograph them.